When Kate Winslet appeared on BBC's genealogy program 'Who do you think you are?' in 2019, she delved deep into her Irish roots and ancestry.

 Kate Winslet can trace her roots back to Dublin.
 She learns about this link, courtesy of her paternal great-great-great-grandmother Eliza O'Brien, in an episode of 'Who Do You Think You Are?'

-The Titanic and Eternal Sunshine of the Spotless Mind star discovers that her roots are primarily British, Irish, and Swedish.
+The Titanic and Eternal Sunshine of the Spotless Mind star discovered that her roots are primarily British, Irish, and Swedish.

-They venture to Reading to visit her father Roger in the town where Winslet, 43, grew up, and it's here that she learns about her Irish links.
+They ventured to Reading to visit her father Roger in the town where Winslet, 43, grew up, and it's here that she learns about her Irish links.

-“On my Dad’s side, all I really ever knew is there was lots of pubs, lots of booze clearly, lots of actors.
+“On my Dad’s side, all I really ever knew is there were lots of pubs, lots of booze clearly, lots of actors.
 But much more than that I don’t really know," she says.

 She's shocked to learn that O'Brien, her third great-grandmother on her dad's side, had 11 children.